343mps/343mps.github.io/privacy.md

 * You may request to opt out from future selling of your personal information to third parties.
 Upon receiving an opt-out request, we will act upon the request as soon as feasibly possible, but no later than fifteen (15) days from the date of the request submission.
-To exercise these rights, you can contact us by email at privacy@343mps.io, or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by email at {{ site.author.email }}, or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.